erszcz/msc-thesis/dfly-multiboot.md

     provides a description of changes necessary to make the system conform to the version of the specification targeted at the 32bit Intel architecture.
+    This is the core part of this work.

     In fact, this section describes all the changes which were applied to the DragonFly BSD kernel in order to make it fully functional when booted